Mini Prisms: The Basics and Benefits

 Learn the easiest way to make sure your total station locks onto the correct prism everytime with this informative tutorial from Leica.

-Understanding your tools and the best ways to use them is paramount to successful surveying.
+Unsure which kinds of prisms will best support your current workflows?
 SEP are here to guide you in kitting your team with the correct tools needed for the job, and when projects are short-term, we offer surveying tools for hire too.
-If you’re stuck on the right tool for the job, speak to one of our specialists and we’ll offer only the best advice when it comes to quality surveying practices.